LeCoding-tech/Python-Notebooks/README.md

 ## Welcome to the azure python notebooks
-I found these notebooks that I used in the past when I took my python class I hope thses notes can be helpful
+I found these notebooks that I used in the past when I took my python class.
+I hope thses notes can be helpful

 ## How to run these notebooks